Tulle massacre: Liberation

-In the night between the 7 and 8 June, according to the Maquis fighters, still without the 450 fighters of their A group, withdrew to the hills around the town and the German forces regrouped in three places: the girls school in the north, the weapons factory and the Souilhac school in the south.
-Fighting resumed at half past six in the morning, the main offensive being against the girls school, main stronghold of German troops.
-In the face of German opposition, the FTP set fire to the building around 3 o'clock in the afternoon.
-Around 5 o'clock, in circumstances that remain unclear and disputed, the Germans tried to leave, if one of them was waving a white cloth, others were carrying live grenades.
+In the night between 7 and 8 June, according to the Maquis fighters, still without the 450 fighters of their A group, withdrew to the hills around the town and the German forces regrouped in three places: the girls' school in the north, the weapons factory and the Souilhac school in the south.
+Fighting resumed at 06:30, the main offensive being against the girls' school, the main stronghold of German troops.
+In the face of German opposition, the FTP set fire to the building around 15:00.
+Around 17:00, in circumstances that remain unclear and disputed, the Germans tried to leave, if one of them was waving a white cloth, others were carrying live grenades.
 In all the confusion, the Maquis opened fire with automatic weapons; some soldiers were cut down at close range, by exploding grenades, and this explains the injuries observed on the horribly mutilated corpses.
-After the surrender of German troops, 9 members of the SD were identified with the help of thirty liberated Maquis fighters, taken to the graveyard and shot without trial.
+After the surrender of German troops, nine members of the SD were identified with the help of thirty liberated Maquis fighters, taken to the graveyard and shot without trial.
 Fighting ceased from that moment, the Resistance merely maintaining circles around the weapons factory and Souilhac school which they planned to attack the following day.
 While the German and French wounded were taken to the hospital.
 Kléber went to the prefecture and asked the prefect, Trouillé, to continue to provide leadership of the civil administration.
 For the Resistance, with the exemption of two small holdouts to be taken the next day, Tulle was liberated.

 German losses were estimated by Sarah Farmer as 37 dead, 25 wounded and 35 missing.
 For G. Penaud, they amount to about 50 dead, sixty missing, probably taken prisoner, and between 23 and 37 wounded.
-The majority of the prisoners were probably shot hereafter, except for a handful of soldiers of Polish origin who agreed to join the Maquis.
+The majority of the prisoners were probably shot thereafter, except for a handful of soldiers of Polish origin who agreed to join the Maquis.